ridi/content-parser/README.md

 ### styleNamespacePrefix: *`string`*

 Prepend given string to namespace for identification.
+(Only using if parseStyle is true.)

 **Default:** `'ridi_style'`